ishan1603/NeuraNest/README.md

 👉 **Billing & Subscriptions**: Easily manage plans, upgrades, and payment details.

-👉 **Bookmarks and Session History**: Let users organise their learning by bookmarking tutors and accessing previous sessions.
+👉 **Bookmarks and Session History**: Let users organise their learning by bookmarking tutors.

 👉 **Code Reusability**: Leverage reusable components and a modular codebase for efficient development.